 It’s all in our showing up — how we respond.

 How are we seeing/viewing the present moment?
-Are we fighting with this moment or trying to hurry through it?
-Does the universe fight itself or hurry?
-I don’t believe it does either; and if it doesn’t, we needn’t either.
+Do we need to hurry through this moment?
+Does the universe hurry?
+I don’t believe it does, and if it doesn’t, we needn’t either.

 How are we seeing our present circumstances?
-Are we envious of others Are we jealous of another’s success?
-Are we judging something (or ourselves) harshly?
+Are we envious of others?
+Does we feel jealous of the success of others?
+Are we judging something harshly?

 Do we look back with regret over what has passed away?
-Or over what we did or said last year, or last week, or yesterday?
+Or over what we did or said yesterday, or last week?

-Remember: Grace is always present.
+Grace continues to show up and is present — always.
 Just look for it!